-On the H64 you will have to set up which type of audio inputs (AES/Analog/MADI etc) you want to use.
-On the LRX2 you will only need to switch between Mic and Line.
+Using an LRX2 or the H64 you will have to set up which type of audio inputs (AES/Analog/Mic/Line/MADI etc) you want to use.

 Mic / Line switching is performed by means of a button on each stream or the Audio IO setup page.
 Switches for AES/Analog/MADI on an H64 are in the Audio Setup page, and the Audio IO setup page.
 See Setting the Audio Input Sources below for more detail.